manishtanwar/CAD-Tool/README.md

 ## Installing

 The app folder contains an AppImage(named CAD_Tool) which can run on Linux systems.
+The Model has been developed using Qt libraries for c++, these are not required to be installed to run the AppImage as the executable is statically linked and deployment ready.
+The application is built to run on Linux and this is not a cross-platform software.
 Make the app executable by running the following command in the app folder:

 	chmod a+x CAD_Tool